 Search by Keyword

-For much of our history, America has been a predominantly agrarian society.
+For much of our early history, America has been a predominantly agrarian society.
 Early lawmakers therefore took into account that November was perhaps the most convenient month for farmers and rural workers to be able to travel to the polls because for most the harvest was over.
 Spring was planting time and summer was taken up with working the fields and tending the crops.
 But in November the crop harvest was over and for the majority of the young nation, the weather was still mild enough to permit travel over unimproved roads.

 So that Explains November – But Why Tuesday?